Country

 Hungary

 It is one of the oldest Hungarian cities and its approximately 17,000 inhabitants are proud of their history and traditions.
 You can see, for example, the 200-year-old “House of Folk Art” with its colourful floral murals by local artisans.
 These motifs can also be found on plates, furniture, and other household objects.
-Kalosca is famous for the paprika that is hung and dried everywhere.
-Paprika is the emblem of Hungary and the main business of the Kalosca region.
+Kalocsa is famous for the paprika that is hung and dried everywhere.
+Paprika is the emblem of Hungary and the main business of the Kalocsa region.

 Avignon